Complementary treatments

 Relaxation

-A number of techniques are available, all designed to encourage a sense of physical and mental calm and to combat anxiety and tension.
-There is some evidence that relaxation can help in pain control.
+A number of techniques are available, including breathing exercises, muscle relaxation and imagery (see visualisation), all designed to encourage a sense of physical and mental calm and to combat anxiety and tension.
+There is some evidence that relaxation therapy can help in pain control.

 Spiritual healing